QualiTorque/qualitorque.github.io/docs/governance/roles-and-permissions.md

 If your Torque account is configured to use SSO for authentication, the assignment of SSO users to groups in Torque can be synchronized automatically from the IdP assignments (currently supported in Okta and Azure active directory).

-For detailed instructions on how to mapp Torque user groups to your IdP groups, click [here](/admin-guide/sso#mapping-torque-user-groups-to-idp-groups).
+For detailed instructions on how to map Torque user groups to your IdP groups, click [here](/admin-guide/sso#mapping-torque-user-groups-to-idp-groups).

 ## Roles in Torque